Meet the HSP Team

 Jan is the staff creative who is in charge of seeing that the birthday gifts the poverty-level children receive in the

-are first quality, age- and gender-appropriate, and are wrapped by our volunteers with the utmost of care and love.
+are first quality, age- and gender-appropriate, and are selected with the utmost of care and love.
 She guides HSP volunteers to perform according to her high standards, managing the large book and toy area with her skillful eye, making sure that everything is extremely organized.
 Jan is responsible for quality control, ensuring that each item is as near perfect as possible before leaving our center.

 Matt McGahan –Grants Manager/Intern Coordinator